junxit/us-congress-bills-112/bill.md

 >   - **(2)** research, development, and demonstration activities needed to develop and advance technologies and techniques for minimizing the occurrence of harmful algal blooms and hypoxia and improving capabilities to detect, predict, monitor, control, mitigate, respond to, and remediate harmful algal blooms and hypoxia;
 >   - **(3)** ways to reduce the duration and intensity of harmful algal blooms and hypoxia, including deployment of response technologies in a timely manner;
 >   - **(4)** research and methods to address human health dimensions of harmful algal blooms and hypoxia;
->   - **(5)** mechanisms, including the potential costs and benefits of those mechanisms, to protect ecosystems that may be or have been affected by harmful algal blooms and hypoxia events;
+>   - **(5)** mechanisms, including the potential costs and benefits of those mechanisms, to protect ecosystems that may be or have been affected by harmful algal bloom and hypoxia events;
 >   - **(6)** mechanisms by which data, information, and products may be transferred between the Program and State, tribal, and local governments and relevant research entities;
 >   - **(7)** communication and information dissemination methods that State, tribal, and local governments may undertake to educate and inform the public concerning harmful algal blooms and hypoxia; and
 >   - **(8)** the roles that Federal agencies may have to assist in the implementation of the Plan.